 Getting to and around Boquete

-If you are coming from Panama City, take the overnight bus to David.
-From the same terminal you get dropped off at in David, you can jump on a bus to Boquete(1 hour from David).
+If you are coming from Panama City, you can take the overnight bus to David.
+From the same terminal, you get dropped off at in David, you can jump on a bus to Boquete, which takes 1 hour from David.

 If coming from Costa Rica, you would also take the bus to David, and transfer to Boquete.